Cognitive Behavioral Therapy

 CBT’s core principles include:

-- Faulty thought patterns are often the basis of many psychological problems;
+- Faulty thought patterns are often the basis of many psychological problems

-- Individuals struggling with particular mental or emotional can learn better coping and problem-solving skills to relieve symptoms and have more enjoyable lives.
+- Individuals struggling with particular mental or emotional can learn better coping and problem-solving skills to relieve symptoms and have more enjoyable lives

 How CBT Differs from Other Types of Therapy

-As a form of psychotherapy, CBT focuses on providing patients with a compassionate, supportive relationship between them and the therapist.
 Your therapist will offer you a space to express feelings and identify negative thoughts and habits, then help you to reframe your thinking to more positive ideas and actions.

 CBT focuses on specific goals based on the particular issues you’re facing.
 Unlike other forms of psychotherapy, CBT doesn’t focus on past issues and instead concentrates on current struggles and mental processes that are causing you trouble.

 Additionally, CBT is different from other types of therapy because it theorizes that a person’s perception of the world and themselves can directly impact their overall well-being.
-By shifting these perceptions, CBT helps patients improve how they cope with stress and other issues in their daily lives.

 Other types of psychotherapy include: